smktqa/smktqa/README.md

 We welcome contributions from our school community.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) before making any contributions.

 ## License
-[Specify the license for your repository content]
+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---